PowerShell/PowerShell/docs/community/governance.md

 1. **DO** assign the [correct labels][issue-process]
 1. **DO** assign yourself to issues labeled with your area of expertise
 1. **DO** code reviews for issues where you're assigned or in your areas of expertise.
-1. **DO** reply to new issues and pull requests that are related to your area of expertise (while reviewing PRs, leave your comment even if everything looks good - a simple "Looks good to me" or "LGTM" will suffice, so that we know someone has already taken a look at it).
+1. **DO** reply to new issues and pull requests that are related to your area of expertise (while reviewing PRs, leave your comment even if everything looks good - a simple "LGTM" will suffice, so that we know someone has taken a look at it).
 1. **DO** make sure contributors are following the [contributor guidelines](../../.github/CONTRIBUTING.md).
 1. **DO** ask people to resend a pull request, if it [doesn't target `master`](../../.github/CONTRIBUTING.md#lifecycle-of-a-pull-request).
 1. **DO** ensure that contributors [write Pester tests][pester] for all new/changed functionality